Articles

 Explains how the Chilean private pension system works and how the previous government-controlled system was transformed into the current one (the author was the Secretary of Labor and Social Security under Pinochet and designed the new system)

-Instead of paying a payroll tax, every Chilean worker sends his monthly contribution—between 10 percent and 20 percent of wages—to a tax-deferred pension savings account.
+[E]very Chilean worker sends his monthly contribution—between 10 percent and 20 percent of wages—to a tax-deferred pension savings account.
 This is the individual's private property.
 An individual can easily find out how much is in his or her pension savings account.
-Now the biggest asset of Chilean workers isn't their used car or their mortgaged home.
-Their biggest asset is the capital accumulated in their pension savings account.
+Now the biggest asset of Chilean workers ... is the capital accumulated in their pension savings account ...
+Pension savings accounts cannot be touched even during war.
+In that event, the government could issue war bonds, but they have no business taking private pension savings accounts.
+It's private property.

 Examines the theory of government espoused by James Madison, how property rights have regressed since then, and arguing that a States' Rights movement (meaning decentralization and local autonomy) should be focused on protecting property rights